CharityNavigator/irs990/README.md

 The following limitations apply as of the latest version we are hosting.

 * **990 data only.** The AWS dataset contains both 990 and 990-EZ filings.
 As of this version, the toolkit only provides support for 990 filings.
 * **No 2015 data.** The AWS dataset contains data from 2011 through 2015.
-As of this fersion, the toolkit only provides support for filings through 2015.
+As of this version, the toolkit only provides support for filings through 2015.
 * **As with all complex datasets, there will be flaws, mistakes, and bugs in our database.** Some of these are already known.
 See the [issues page](https://github.com/CharityNavigator/irs990/issues) for known bugs.
 If you find something wrong, please [report an issue](https://github.com/CharityNavigator/irs990/issues).

 ## Getting started